Schniz/fnm/docs/commands.md

-  completions  Print shell completions to stdout alias        Alias a version to a common name unalias      Remove an alias definition default      Set a version as the default version current      Print the current Node.js version exec         Run a command within fnm context uninstall    Uninstall a Node.js version
+  completions  Print shell completions to stdout alias        Alias a version to a common name unalias      Remove an alias definition default      Set a version as the default version or get the current default version current      Print the current Node.js version exec         Run a command within fnm context uninstall    Uninstall a Node.js version